Backendless/ui-builder-library/components/bl-barcode-component/README.md

 # Barcode

-Barcode is the component for Backendless [UI-Builder](https://backendless.com/developers/#ui-builder), based on the [JsBarcode](https://github.com/lindell/JsBarcode) library.
-It allows you to create barcodes in your application.
+Barcode is the component for the Backendless [UI-Builder](https://backendless.com/developers/#ui-builder), based on the [JsBarcode](https://github.com/lindell/JsBarcode) library.
+It allows generating a wide range of barcodes in your application, including Code39, Code128 and other standards.
-The component can generate a wide variety of barcode types, including Code 39, Code 128, and many others.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>